RogueAngelfire/the_horseshoe_inn_v1/README.md

 Sadly I lost all my rooms and menu items in my database however, I have been advised only add one or two items for testing purposes before adding to heroku database.

+13/12/20

+My final diary input as I fix the problems in the terminal where I just reflect on this truely epic journey of Django.
+Sadly a lot of the requirements of this project as this begining stages were no longer require in the website for example adding breakfast to the room as due to work load and constraints due to the COVID-19 pandemic Paul & Toni wouldn't be offering breakfast but thats not to say they wouldn't in future so therefore I kenpt those functions in for now.

+I have also left the products in to show how much work I did with this assinment and commented out the navigation as to show what I had done.

 ## Data store integration

 ## Deployment write-up Deployment write-up